jeetsukumaran/fuzzysnake/README.rst

 Acknowledgements
 ----------------

-`FuzzySnake` is based on (and includes code derived from) '`quickfind
-<https://github.com/Refefer/quickfind>`_' by Andrew Stanton, under version 2.0
-of the Apache License.
+`FuzzySnake` is based on some concepts and originally used some code from '`quickfind <https://github.com/Refefer/quickfind>`_' by Andrew Stanton, under version 2.0 of the Apache License.

 License
 -------